 Galle Face Hotel

-Galle Face Hotel is one of those hotels where I never spent the night, but have visited dozens of times.
+Galle Face Hotel is one of those hotels in Sri Lanka that I visited dozens of times, but am yet to spend the night here.
 It is the oldest and classiest hotel in all of Colombo, a true historical landmark.
 It was built in 1864 and welcomed many prominent world leaders, famous authors, as well as celebrities: Indira Gandhi, Richard Nixon, Prince Philip, Duke of Edinburgh, Sir Arthur Conan Doyle and Anton Chekhov to name a few.

 It overlooks the ocean, features a saltwater pool, and several popular restaurants and bars.
 It’s my favorite spot for breakfast which is served on the terrace overlooking the ocean, as well as cocktails at sunset (at the Firebeach or King of the Mambo, both of which are located on the premises).
 Even if you can’t stay here overnight, do stop by to see this masterpiece.
 You can always just grab a cup of coffee, a drink or a delicious meal.